Azure-Samples/active-directory-xamarin-demo-tdlr/README.md

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
-2. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
+3. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
-3. Click on **Registered Applications** and choose **Add**.
+4. Click on **App registrations** and choose **Add**.
-4. Enter a friendly name for the application, for example 'TDLR;' and select 'Native' as the Application Type.
+5. Enter a friendly name for the application, for example 'TDLR;' and select 'Native' as the Application Type.
 For the redirect URI, enter `http://tdlr`.
 Click on **Create** to create the application.
-5. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
+6. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
-6. Find the Application ID value and copy it to the clipboard.
+7. Find the Application ID value and copy it to the clipboard.
-7. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and select 'Microsoft Graph' (this is the Graph API).
+8. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and select 'Microsoft Graph' (this is the Graph API).
 Then, click on  **Select Permissions** and select 'Read Directory Data'.
 Also in the same section, locate and click on the tdlr; web app (you can type it in the search box to locate), and click the bottom check mark to add the application.
 Select "Access TDLR;" from the "Delegated Permissions" dropdown, and save the configuration.

 Note: if you can't find the TDLR; web app in this menu, read the above section.
 You'll first need to spin up your own instance of the tdlr; web service, or sign up for ours.